5 Things I WISH My Parents Had Taught Me – Even Though I Know They Did Their Best

 Fidelity was not a theme that played out in my parent’s marriage.
 It was the 70s, and women had just entered the workforce, and at-work relationships were becoming more and more the norm.
 And it wasn’t just my dad who strayed….my mom fell back in love with a man she knew before she was married.

 So the model for me when I was in my teens, in those super important years where we learn, from the example our parents set, about how love and relationships work, was two parents who weren’t committed to each other.
 And two parents who were lying to each other and to us about this very important thing.

-I have to admit that, perhaps because of this example, fidelity has not been something that I have always practiced in relationships.
+I have to admit that, perhaps because of this example, fidelity has not been something that I have always practised in relationships.
 I know that it has played a great part in why I have had so many failed ones.
-I just haven’t been able to commit to anyone in a way that makes for fulfilling, long lasting love.
+I just haven’t been able to commit to anyone in a way that makes for fulfilling, long-lasting love.
 I am learning but it would have been a huge gift to know how to do so a long time ago.